dtbootcamp/web/zz_notes/slides-notes.md

 ======
 ## Day 01:

+### overall:
-- overall: make more visual?
+- make more visual?
 Add photos?

-feedback on individual slides:
+### individual slides:

 - 26: fix grammar: “Didn’t found 404 error HTTP respond” > “Didn’t find / 404 HTTP response”
-- 29: example of the bold tag <b> isn’t good because we don’t use it anymore.
+- 29: example of the bold tag `<b>` isn’t good because we don’t use it anymore.
 - 34: server side programming: add “databases” as an example.
 Not many people will know what SQL is.
 - 35: server side languages: add UNIX, Python, Ruby
 - 36: diagram is a little confusing, maybe re-work it?
 - 37: not all webpages use databases

 ## Day 02:
+### overall:
-overall: looks unfinished?
+- looks unfinished?
 Could explain more about DOM tags?
 Day Two seems a little weak?

-feedback on individual slides:
+### individual slides:

 - 02: to me, at the simplest level a web page is series of containers / boxes that contain text, images, color, etc. arranged in a certain order.
 - 05: “Often a page contains content that moves or changes while the rest of the page remains the same.” sounds strange, clarify?